Verdarin/JOSEF_MUSCAT_DGD_6.2A_DE/README.md

 Install Required Deprendencies:
     pip install -r requirements.txt

-Go to project/database.py and change the client connection string to your Mongo Atlas Cluster connection String.
+If you are running the server locally add MONGODB_URI to your envrionement variables with your MONGODB Connection String

 Start the Server:
     uvicorn project.main:app --reload